-Posted on: 23 November 2022 Posted by: wlasciciel22 Comments: 0
+Posted on: Posted by: Comments: 0

 Gdzie w Polsce znajdują się złoża węgla kamiennego brunatnego i torfu?